Puppet-Finland/duplicity/README.md

     }

-The $basename parameter is used to ensure the that full and incremental backups go into the same directory.
+The $basename parameter is used to ensure the that full and incremental backups go into the same directory on S3.

 # Note on European S3 buckets